-Sam Dylan Finch is a writer, advocate, and coach working at the intersection of Culture, Wellness, & digital media.
+Sam Dylan Finch is a writer and coach working at the intersection of Culture, Wellness, & digital media.

-He has the brains of a social scientist, the heart of a poet, the soul of a preacher, and a beloved community that spans the globe.
+He has the brains of a social scientist, the heart of a poet, and a beloved community that spans the globe.

 Since launching his blog, Let’s Queer Things Up!, in 2014, Sam has had an outsized impact on the collective conversation around queerness, the body, mental health, and social change, reaching over 12 million readers worldwide.